xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/2-Build apps with Microsoft Graph/02-Optimize network traffic/1-exercise-understand-throttling-microsoft-graph.md

 dotnet add package Microsoft.Extensions.Configuration.Json
 ```

+> [!NOTE]
+> Be sure to confirm that each package is successfully installed before proceeding.

-Open the application in Visual Studio Code using the following command:
+3. Open the application in Visual Studio Code using the following command:

 ```console
 code .
 ```

-If Visual Studio code displays a dialog box asking if you want to add required assets to the project, select **Yes**.
+4. If Visual Studio code displays a dialog box asking if you want to add required assets to the project, select **Yes**.

 ### Update the console app to enable nullable reference types